luyilin/vue-juri/README.md

 ### How to import the markdown files

 You need to use ```raw-loader``` to import files as a string.
-See [raw-loader](https://github.com/webpack-contrib/raw-loader) for more details.

 You can use the loader via webpack config or inline.
+View [raw-loader](https://github.com/webpack-contrib/raw-loader) for more details.

 #### via webpack config

 webpack.config.js

 ```

 module.exports = {
  module: {
    rules: [